Dasharo/dasharo-pq/README.md

 ## Usage

-Following procedure was created while testing PC Engines v24.05.00.01.
+Following procedure was created while testing PC Engines v24.05.00.01 and retested while releasing v24.08.00.01.
 It should be generalized after gaining better understanding of the Dasharo Patchqueue Initiative.

 ### Prepare code base